XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 After you assign a regular key pair to an account, the account has two key pairs associated with it:

-* A master key pair that is intrinsically related to the account's `account_id` and which you keep offline.
+* A master key pair that is intrinsically related to the account's `account_id` and which you should keep offline.
 * A regular key pair that you've explicitly assigned to the account and which you use to sign transactions for the account.

 You can assign one regular key pair to an account and use it to sign all transactions, except for the ones reserved for the [master key pair](#master-key-pair).

 You can remove or change a regular key pair at any time.
-This means that if a regular private key is compromised (but the master private key is not), you can regain control of your account by simply removing or changing the regular key pair.
+This means that if a regular secret key is compromised (but the master secret key is not), you can regain control of your account by simply removing or changing the regular key pair.

 For a tutorial on changing or removing a regular key pair, see [Assign a Regular Key Pair](assign-a-regular-key-pair.html).

 ## Signing Algorithms

-Cryptographic key pairs are always tied to a specific signing algorithm, which defines the mathematical relationships between the private key and the public key.
-Cryptographic signing algorithms have the property that, given the current state of cryptographic techniques, it is "easy" to use a private key to calculate a matching public key, but it is effectively impossible to compute a matching private key by starting from a public key.
+Cryptographic key pairs are always tied to a specific signing algorithm, which defines the mathematical relationships between the secret key and the public key.
+Cryptographic signing algorithms have the property that, given the current state of cryptographic techniques, it is "easy" to use a secret key to calculate a matching public key, but it is effectively impossible to compute a matching secret key by starting from a public key.

 The XRP Ledger supports the following cryptographic signing algorithms: